nirdeshkumar02/Ansible-Learning/README.md

     - Verify Nexus Running succesfully
 3. Use the register module to store the data of a task and use it in another task.
 4. Use the find module to find the nexus folder and use Shell module to rename.
+5. Use the when moduel to apply condition on renaming folder.
+6. Use user and group module to create nexus user and group.
+7. Use blockinfile module to add multiple lines in a file.
+It won't replace the existing same line, it will just add the lines.
+8. Use lineinfile module to replace the existing line.

 Ref - nexus.sh file is consider for creating playbook-4.yaml to deploy nexus using ansible Ref - Ansible-Learning/playbook-4.yaml